bayesian-object-tracking/dbrt/README.md

  * Handles occlusion
  * Copes with camera delays
  * Requires only the model, i.e. the URDF description including the link meshes.

+For more details on the algorithm, please check https://am.is.tuebingen.mpg.de/publications/garciacifuentes-ral.

 ## Getting Started Example